Prairies & Lakes Region Week of May 22, 2024

 Richland Chambers

 GOOD.
-Water slightly stained; 78 degrees; 0.67 feet above pool.
+Water slightly stained; 78 degrees; 0.33 feet above pool.
 Water clarity is stained on the main lake and muddy up the creeks.
+Spillway Gates have been open for the past couple of weeks and probably will have at least four open for the next month as Bardwell and Navarro Mills Lakes are 12-14 feet above full pool.
 White bass are good with slabs on main lake points and humps in 25-35 feet of water.
-Some early morning topwater action in shallow coves.
+There is an early morning topwater bite on the south shoreline.
 Hybrid stripers are fair on the 309 Flats and Pelican Island in 30 feet of water on live shad.
 Catfish are fair on windblown points with shad.
+Crappie fair on minnows over brush piles in 15-20 feet of water.
 Report by Royce Simmons, Gone Fishin' Guide Service.

 Somerville

 GOOD.
-Water stained; 76 degrees; 1.05 feet above pool.
-The fast bite at the marina just has not materialized this year.
-Catfish and crappie fair and bluegill good on minnows, worms, and stink bait at Somerville Marina early morning.
+Water stained; 75 degrees; 2.58 feet above pool.
+Fishing patterns are consistent.
+Catfish, crappie and bluegill are good on minnows, worms, and stink bait at Somerville Marina early morning.
 Black Bass are fair hitting soft crankbaits and spinnerbaits in 6-10 feet of water.
 Crappie good on the brush piles in 10-20 feet of water and pilings biting minnows and small jigs.
 Catfish are very good in 2-8 feet of water.
 Larger catfish are good on jug lines baited with shad or cut bait.
 White bass are very good trolling in the lake using Pet spoons and jigs, and when anchored with ghost minnows or shad.
 Hybrids are very good, finding schools is the key, caught on cut shad and 2 ounce jigs.
-Hybrids are also being caught from shore at the Dam and Welch park areas.
+Hybrids are good, finding schools is the key, caught on cut shad and 2 ounce jigs.
+Hybrids are also being caught from the shore at the dam and Welch Park areas.
+Water is slightly off color near the dam and very muddy in the upper lake area.
 Flood gates open at 95 cfs and various species are good at spillways while water is being released.
 Report by Weldon Kirk, Fish Tales Guide Service.

 Stillhouse